hb206/20Qs/README.md

-# 20Qs
+# 20Qs CS Assignment using biary trees
-CS Assignment-20 Questions Game (Binary Trees)
+Implements yes/no guessing game that user can create and play.